syncfusion-content/fileformat-docs/FileFormat/DocIO/Working with Tables.md

 You can combine two or more table cells located in the same row or column into a single cell.

-The following code snippet illustrate how to apply horizontal merge to specified range of cells in a specified row.
+The following code example illustrates how to apply horizontal merge to specified range of cells in a specified row.

 {% highlight c# %}
 [C#]